Viewing employees’ hours

 This is a good way to check if your employees’ met their weekly/monthly quota of hours.

-Notification when some is below or above target #
+Notification when someone is below or above target #

 You can set targets and reminders for your employees (e.g. 8h/day).
 Then, if someone forgets to log their time, Clockify will send them an email reminder to fill their timesheets.